Add an Item with Variants

 At the register, items with variants are as easy to ring up as any other type of item.

-- Tap, search for, or scan an item to add it to the sale.
+- Tap a button, search by item name, SKU, or UPC, or scan an item to add it to the sale.

 When multiple variants have the same UPC, cashiers hear a beep & must select a variant after scanning the barcode.
 If the cashier does not make a selection, a green ‘i’ icon reminds them to return to that item before completing the sale.Don’t see your item with variants on the register?
 Visit our troubleshooting guide for help.